-The mission of the INCITE program is to enable high-impact, grand-challenge research that could not otherwise be performed without access to the leadership-class systems, Mira and Titan.
-This typically means that research teams can demonstrate effective use of Mira or Titan for production simulations, typically using up to twenty percent of the resource for single production runs.
+The mission of the INCITE program is to enable high-impact, grand-challenge research that could not otherwise be performed without access to the leadership-class systems, Mira, Summit, Theta, and Titan.
+This typically means that research teams can demonstrate effective use of Mira, Summit, Theta or Titan for production simulations.
 In other words, for the purpose of scientific or technological discovery, your research requires very, very large compute resources: for example, on the order of 40K processors.

 INCITE eligibility is very broad.
 Researchers around the world may apply for time: collaboration with U.S.-based researchers is encouraged but not required.
 Although the centers are funded by the U.S. Department of Energy, DOE funding is not a prerequisite for application.

 Summary: INCITE is for researchers who need – and can effectively use – large scale compute resources for very high-impact research.

 The OLCF and ALCF each allocate ten percent of their available resources on Titan, Mira, Theta and Summit through Director’s Discretionary programs.

 See the Related Links under Contact for specific details about requesting time..
 Basically, the Director’s Discretionary program is a way for you to request access to the Titan, Mira, Theta and Summit systems in order to carry out porting, tuning, scaling, and other development work, typically in preparation for a future INCITE submittal.
 Researchers can also request time to carry out benchmarking, since INCITE requires benchmarking data carried out on Titan or Mira or a system of similar architecture.

 Researchers around the world may apply for Director’s Discretionary time.
 The most successful proposals demonstrate that the research team has a clear understanding of the requirements for petascale computing and have the resources to carry out the development work (for example, code modifications) required to make the transition to OLCF and ALCF leadership-class systems.